updated August 2021

-- The Arts and Creative Economy: 21st Century Growth for Wisconsin –information on the arts and creative economy in Wisconsin
+- The Arts and Creative Economy: 21st Century Growth for Wisconsin – a 2018 report on the state of the arts and creative economy in Wisconsin

 - Talking points about the arts, arts education and creative economy in Wisconsin – our state’s vibrant arts community makes us a strong recruiting draw in the 21st century economy and sets us apart from other states.